DanielHauge/h5v/README.md

 ## Roadmap

-- [ ] Add support for navigating strings that are larger than the screen.
-Basically, row offset + column offset for strings.
 - [ ] Fix issue related to many attributes then ending up taking all space.
 Maybe constrain to 25% and then add browse mode thing to navigate attributes when many.
 - [ ] Add preview for groups. ie. multi-chart preview, via attributes.
 - [ ] Add matrix support for compounds